 - Bank Statement (if applicable)

 If you are unsure whether or not a document is ‘applicable’, be sure to check with a Tourist Visa Agency, like iVisa, to help with these documents.
 Filling out mountains of paperwork can be overwhelming and quite frustrating.
+That’s why I list obtaining tourist visas as one of the CONS of Solo Traveling.
 Not to mention, if there are any mistakes, you may have to pay the local government fee twice!
 Make sure you get the proper help!

 List of Common Tourist Visa Documents